 Cottonwood sits at 3,322 feet above sea level, but summer temperatures are still in the 90s and can reach the 100s (evenings are considerably cooler).
-Winter temperatures are in the 30s, 40s, 50s and low 60s.
-On average, the area receives 13 inches of rain per year.
+Winter temperatures are in the 30s and 40s.
+On average, the area receives 14 inches of rain per year.
 There is very little snow except in the surrounding mountains.
 Humidity is very low.
-The air quality is below the national average.

 Recommended as a Retirement Spot?
 Yes | Arizona Tax-Friendly for Retirement?
 Yes

-With reasonably priced housing, sunny days, dry air, good medical facilities, pretty scenery, a cute downtown and good senior programs, Cottonwood is a place to consider for retirement.
+With sunny days, dry air, good medical facilities, pretty scenery, a cute downtown and good senior programs, Cottonwood is a place to consider for retirement.

 Scholars debate over the name's origin.
 Arizona could either be Basque for "place of oaks" or Tohono O'odham for "place of the young spring."
 Whatever its true meaning is, Arizona and its cities have been growing rapidly since the 1950s.